ZiaCheemaGit/pc-one/README.md

 At the end(if that ever happens) we will have a project in which there will be a complete end to end design which can be directly dumped on an FPGA.
 For this project I am using Digilent Nexys3 but you can use any FPGA.
 Connect a mouse, a keyboard and a vga display to the FPGA and PC will be alive.
-The OS will be linux inspired but very small.
-Just a terminal.
+It will boot linux but the custom written OS will be very small, just a terminal.

----

-# NOTE
-This project is an education focused contribution.
-It isn't an industry standard nor the most performance or silicon optimized solution.
-I might create a new fork or a new branch.
-However if I do any thing on this in future I will add the link to it here.
+Hopefully pc-one will support
+- USB Booting
+- Linux Support
+- Internet Connectivity via ethernet
+- VGA Display
+- USB Hub Support

 ---